-- Plan, direct, and coordinate activity of publicly funded programs to ensure that objectives are accomplished according to federal, state, and local regulations.
+- Plan, direct, and coordinate financial activity of publicly funded programs to ensure that objectives are accomplished according to federal, state, and local regulations.

 - Prepare and coordinate studies and reports involving resource allocation, revenue projections, funding source development, utilization of services, and/or the review and management of contracts and grants.

-- Develop recommendations concerning present and future grant and contract funding requirements for current and projected programs.
+- Develop financial recommendations concerning present and future grant and contract funding requirements for current and projected programs.